COVID-19 Nurse ‘Fighting For His Life’ Flown From Florida To Boston For Treatment

 She said her son became a nurse just one year ago and was so excited to help those in need.
 Now he finds himself on the other side of the front line.

 “I want to get out that COVID is real.
-It’s the unknown and be aware of the signs and symptoms.”
+It’s the unknown and be serious with the signs and symptoms.”

 “He followed in our footsteps and we are very proud of him,” said Bonnet.

-A family friend has a set up a go fund me page for the Massachusetts native.
+Griffin said Silva has a birthday coming up and not being able to be with him is “ripping me to shreds.”

+“It’s very hard, especially at this age.
+Desmon was just, we were just starting our lives.
+He had just gotten his dream job.
+He loved his job.
+He loved being a nurse and helping people, just like the rest of his family.”

 “The outpouring is super humbling.
-You know, especially in these trying times with COVID and people who are losing their jobs.”
+You know, especially in these trying times with COVID and people losing their jobs.”
 Bonnet said.

 wow it has nothing to do with covid “a few months back”